-It’s living without an obsession for material things or with doing everything and doing too much.
+It’s living without an obsession for material things and without having to doing everything, doing too much.
 It’s using simple tools, having a simple wardrobe, carrying little and living lightly.

 At a deeper level, it can be about words; whether thoughts, speech or the written form.

-For example, I just finished a final edit of my book today.
+For example, I’m finishing a final edit of my upcoming book.

 On the surface, it suggests my writing is as sloppy as anyone’s!